Image credit: andBeyond

 Apart from his love for wildlife, Carlisle is also a keen naturalist and avid birdwatcher, and has a passion for flying.
 He and his wife live at Phinda, where his two sons also grew up.
 Both are drawn to conservation issues — his younger son, in particular, is studying zoology at university and wants to pursue conservation as a career.

-In Singapore last week in support of Quotient’s RhinosCanFly initiative, which aims to raise US$50,000 to sponsor the translocation of one rhino from South Africa to Botswana, the dedicated conservationist shared his devotion to preserving wildlife and opened up about the desperate need to save Africa’s rhinos.
+In Singapore back in August 2015 in support of Quotient’s RhinosCanFly initiative, which aims to raise US$50,000 to sponsor the translocation of one rhino from South Africa to Botswana, the dedicated conservationist shared his devotion to preserving wildlife and opened up about the desperate need to save Africa’s rhinos.

 Quotient: Hi Les.
 What’s it like having your job?
 You’re surrounded by a lot of conflict yet you’re operating in one of the most amazing wildlife areas on the continent and the world.
 How do you cope with this contrast?